MineBill/InConsole/README.md

 ### Registering Commands

-The function to be executed when creating a new command needs two strings as parameters -input parameters and the whole ipnut-
+The function to be executed when creating a new command needs two strings as parameters -input arguments and the whole ipnut-

+The arguments array returns everything after the command.
+E.g. - "baseCommand.subCommand arg1 arg2 arg2 argN"

 Example:
 ```
-public void CommandFunction(string parameters,string command){
+public void CommandFunction(string[] arguments,string command){
     //Do stuff here
 }

-public void SubCommandFunction(string parameters,string command){
+public void SubCommandFunction(string[] arguments,string command){
     //Do stuff here
 }
 ```